The Principal Loyalty Benchmark Becomes the Tradeoff

 The arXiv abstract reports that 13 frontier subjects split sharply.
 One cluster stays at or below 20 percent harm while declining adversarial probes and following legitimate principal requests.
 Another lands at 53.6 to 75.3 percent harm because it over-refuses.
 The HTML version describes nine selective subjects, three over-refusing subjects, and one intermediate subject, GLM-4.6.

 This matters because the failure is invisible to many single-turn safety tests.
 A model can look cautious and still be bad at representation: leaking a private bound, folding under a fake deadline, signaling flexibility, or refusing the principal's own draft request.
 Loyalty is not identical to privacy, refusal, or policy obedience.
+It is also not a legal fiduciary standard; it is a benchmarked behavior in a specific triadic setup.

 The Mechanisms